OCNYang/ComposeToast/README.md

     sourceSets {
         commonMain {
             dependencies {
-                implementation("com.github.yourusername:ComposeToast:1.0.0")
+                implementation("com.github.ocnyang:ComposeToast:1.0.0")
             }
         }
     }
 }
 ```

-Replace `yourusername` with your actual GitHub username and `1.0.0` with the desired version or tag.
+Replace `ocnyang` with your actual GitHub username and `1.0.0` with the desired version or tag.

 ## Quick Start